 §551.192.
 Determinations and Actions Pursuant to Inspections, Surveys, or Investigations.

-(a) DADS will determine if a facility meets licensure requirements through inspections, surveys, and investigations.
+(a) HHSC will determine if a facility meets licensure requirements through inspections, surveys, and investigations.

-(b) During an investigation resulting from a complaint, DADS does not disclose the source of the complaint.
+(b) During an investigation resulting from a complaint, HHSC does not disclose the source of the complaint.

-(c) At the conclusion of an inspection, survey, or investigation, a representative of DADS holds an exit conference with a representative of the facility and provides the facility representative a written list of violations.
+(c) At the conclusion of an inspection, survey, or investigation, a representative of HHSC holds an exit conference with a representative of the facility and provides the facility representative a written list of preliminary findings .

-(d) If DADS cites an additional violation during a review of field notes or preparation of the official final list of violations, DADS:
+(d) If HHSC cites additional violations during a review of field notes or preparation of the official final statement of licensing violations, HHSC :

-(1) communicates the additional violation to the facility in writing within ten working days after the exit conference; and
+(1) communicates the additional violations to the facility in writing within ten working days after the exit conference; and

 (2) gives the facility an additional face-to-face exit conference regarding the additional violations.

-(e) DADS provides the facility with a clear and concise summary in nontechnical language of each licensure inspection or complaint investigation.
+(e) HHSC provides the facility with a clear and concise summary in nontechnical language of each licensure inspection or complaint investigation.

 (f) The facility must submit a plan to correct cited violations to the regional director of the area in which the facility is located no later than 10 working days after the date the facility receives the final, official statement of violations.
-To be accepted by DADS, a plan to correct violations must state when the corrective action will be completed and must address:
+To be accepted by HHSC , a plan to correct violations must state when the corrective action will be completed and must address:

 (1) how the facility will accomplish corrective action for residents directly affected by the cited violation;